Are people happier in California?

 Almost everywhere I’ve visited, I’ve encountered the belief that people are happier in California.
-When pressed as to why, the most common explanation is weather.
-Since studies have shown that sunlight positively influences mood, perhaps everyone should move to CA – it might make the world a happier place.
+When pressed for an explanation, the most common response is the good weather.
+As studies have shown sunlight positively influences mood, perhaps everyone should move to California.
+That might make the world a happier place.

 Mood and satisfaction can even be contradictory.
 An event or an object can improve your mood but not increase the satisfaction with your life.
-For example, buying a new car might lift your spirits for a few weeks but be dampened when the reality of paying the monthly bills sets in.
+For example, buying a new car might lift your spirits for a few weeks but have the opposite when the reality of paying the monthly bills sets in.

 This is a specific example of what Kahneman calls the “focusing illusion.”
 We focus on improving our moods at a given moment, significantly overestimating the impact it will have on our future happiness and even ignoring factors which might actually matter.